IngenicsDigital/easy-release-automation/doc/getting_started_developer.md

-# 1. Getting Started With ERA
+# 1. Getting Started For Developers

-The current framework is derived from the PEP 517, PEP 518 and PEP621 standards, which introduce pyproject.toml as universal config file.
-See [here](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) for more information.

 ## 1.1.
 Setting Up Project for Development

 ### 1.1.1.
 General

-1. Execute the setup script (it will setup a venv and install era automatically)
+1. Execute the setup script (it will setup a venv and install ERA automatically)

     ```bash
         ./scripts/setup-era.sh